subash7777/Python-for-Everybody-assignment/README.md

 # Python-for-Everybody-assignment
-This file contains the various problems and solutions relating to the python data structures.
+This repository contains various problems and solutions relating to the python data structures.